iiccsss/iiccsss.github.io/_pages/registration.md

 ### Travel grants

 We give out a limited number of travel grants of max 100 Euro each.
-Everyone who lives in Osnabrück is eligible; however, priority will be given to participants traveling from abroad.
+Everyone who does not live in Osnabrück is eligible; however, priority will be given to participants traveling from abroad.
 If you would like to apply, please register before July 31st and complete the corresponding section in the registration form.

 ### Accommodation in Osnabrück
 We have reserved 28 spots for the summer school participants in the hostel [Jugendherberge Osnabrück](https://www.jugendherberge.de/jugendherbergen/osnabrueck/).
 These are spots in shared bedrooms ranging from 2 to 6 beds that cost €42.70/night (this price includes breakfast).